OE-FET/keithley2600/README.md

 * All Keithley IV sweep commands.
 We implement our own in the Keithley2600 class.

 *Usage:*

-Some load keithlkey and perform some base commands:
+Connext to keithlkey and perform some base commands:
 ```python
 >>> from keithley_driver import Keithley2600
 >>> k = Keithley2600('192.168.2.121')